fredrik-rose/SeaSubCompiler/README.md

 #### Calling Convention

 Although the target architecture is x86-64 the target code generator does not follow a common calling convention (e.g. Microsoft x64 or System V AMD64 ABI).
-Instead it implements its own as follows.
+This means that a sea sub program can not use the C standard library functions.
+The main thing missing (to conform to System V AMD64 ABI) is that the first parameters of a function are passed in registers.
+The following is the calling convention of the sea sub language.

 * The stack pointer must always be aligned to 8 bytes (and grows towards lower addresses).
 * Only the *int* data type is supported and the size is 32 bits (i.e. 4 bytes).